Battle of Mosul (2016–2017): October 2016: Phase One and initial advances

 On 21 October, ISIL launched multiple attacks in Kirkuk to divert military resources.
 Multiple explosions and gun battles were reported in the city, mostly centered on a government compound, and a senior Peshmerga commander said that the attackers had entered by posing as IDPs.
-Meanwhile, Iraqi government forces reported that they had retaken 2 more villages south of Mosul and killed 15 militants.
+Meanwhile, Iraqi government forces reported that they had retaken 2 more villages south of Mosul and killed 15 terrorists.

 On 22 October, Iraqi police declared that ISIL's attack on Kirkuk had been repelled and that all the attackers had been killed or had blown themselves up.
 Iraqi officials also stated that 80 people were killed in Kirkuk, primarily Kurdish security forces, and about 170 wounded; 56 ISIL militants were also killed.
-A reporter of Türkmeneli TV also died in the attack, while at least seven journalists were wounded.
+A reporter of Türkmeneli TV also died in the attack. while at least seven journalists were wounded.
 On the same day, Iraqi forces launched a large-scale offensive began to retake the Assyrian town of Bakhdida, which had remained under ISIL control after several days of fighting.
 Iraqi troops also advanced on the town of Tel Keppe, to the north of Mosul.
 On 23 October, the Peshmerga General Command also stated that the Peshmerga had cordoned off eight villages and had secured a significant stretch of the Bashiqa-Mosul highway, coming within 9 km of the city.
 ISIL increased its counter-attacks in order to distract the pro-government advancing towards Mosul.
 In addition to the attack on Kirkuk on 21 October, ISIL fighters struck Ar-Rutbah in Anbar Province, as well as Sinjar.

-By 24 October, nearly 800 ISIL fighters had been killed while 78 villages were reported to have been retaken from the group.
+By 24 October, nearly 800 ISIL militants had been killed while 78 villages were reported to have been retaken from the group.
 The attack on Kirkuk was also brought to an end on the same day, with 74 militants being killed and others, including the leader of the attackers, being arrested.
 On 25 October, Iraqi Special Operations Forces came within 2 km of the city and paused their advance to wait for reinforcements.
 On 26 October, Iraqi forces faced heavy resistance from ISIL as they attempted to clear the militants from villages in Shora, south of Mosul.
 Hundreds of ISIL suicide bombers were also reported to have been sent from Syria to defend Mosul.
 Meanwhile, Peshmerga forces captured the village of Derk, 12 km northeast of Mosul, where they discovered a large ISIL tunnel containing a large cache of weapons.
 On 27 October, the head of the United States Central Command, Gen. Joseph Votel, estimated that 800–900 ISIL militants had been killed in the battle.
-On 28 October, Iraqi forces recaptured the town of Al-Shura, south of Mosul, while joint Iraqi-Peshmerga forces captured Fadiliya, which lies just four kilometres away from Mosul.
+On 28 October, Iraqi forces recaptured the town of Al-Shura, south of Mosul. while joint Iraqi-Peshmerga forces captured Fadiliya, which lies just four kilometres away from Mosul.
 Meanwhile, the UN stated that ISIL had taken tens of thousands of civilians to use as human shields in Mosul, including at least 5,000 families from around Al-Shura and 2,210 families from the Nimrud area of Hamdaniya.
 Those who refused to go were executed.